0xMati/Tech-Blog/Security/Security Adoption Framework/Where to Start Security Lock It Down with Zero Trust.md

    - From clicking links to approving maintenance, any decision affects risk.
    - The security team can’t handle it all alone, developers, ops, HR, finance, and yes, the bosses, must share responsibility and speak the same security language.

-With these points in mind, this guide will help you **get started**, focus on what really matters, face today’s attacker market, and bring security into every part of your organization.
-Ready, let’s lock it down!🔐
+--> With these points in mind, this guide will help you **get started**, focus on what really matters, face today’s attacker market, and bring security into every part of your organization.
+Ready, let’s lock it down!

 ---